How to choose a VAT scheme for your business

 Cash accounting VAT scheme

-With this scheme, you must pay VAT on your transactions after you’ve been paid by your customers, and you can reclaim money back on your VAT after you’ve paid your supplier.
+With this scheme, you must pay VAT on your transactions after you’ve been paid by your customers.
+You can reclaim money back on your VAT after you’ve paid your supplier.

 Similarly to the standard VAT scheme, your VAT return must be submitted every quarter.
 However, to be eligible for the scheme, your annual turnover must be £1.35m or less.